nypesap/nypesap.github.io/docs/blog/posts/0009-SAP-UI-developer-laptop.md

 # SAP UI5 developer laptop setup

-Set up your laptop for SAP UI5 development with precision.
-Here's the essential hardware and software configuration you need.
+This guid will help you make sure that your project laptop is ready for SAP UI5 development.
+I'm listing the essential hardware and software configuration you need to develop and support SAP UI5 applications.

 <!-- more -->